KSIR

 KSIR (1010 AM) is a radio station broadcasting a News Talk Information format.
-Licensed to Brush, Colorado, United States, the station is currently owned by Northeast Colorado Broadcasting LLC and features programming from ABC Radio.
+Licensed to Brush, Colorado, United States, the station is currently owned by Northeast Colorado Broadcasting LLC and features programming from ABC News Radio.

 History

 The station was assigned the call letters KKGZ on August 22, 1985.
 The current call letters were used in Denver, Colorado from 1991 to 1993, then the call letters came here.
 On April 26, 1993, the station changed its call sign to the current KSIR.